damNmad/nvOC_testing_repo/README.md

 but I've seen very good results by mining new coins.

-Best eg; I've early mined PIRL for 5 days and it has paid of my RIG investment and I've mined many other shit coins like XMRL, IRD etc which didn't even reached exchanges.
+Best eg; I've early mined PIRL for 5 days and it has paid of my RIG investment and I've mined many other shit coins like XMRL, IRD (this isn't a shit coin) etc which didn't even reached exchanges.

 I'm only doing this for people like me who has only 1 RIG to mine and do mining just as a hobby.